-NOTICE OF 2024 ANNUAL AND SPECIAL MEETING OF UNITHOLDERS
+NOTICE OF 2025 ANNUAL MEETING OF UNITHOLDERS

-NOTICE IS HEREBY GIVEN that an annual and special meeting of unitholders (including any postponement(s) or adjournment(s) thereof, the "Meeting") of First Capital Real Estate Investment Trust ("First Capital REIT") will be held on Tuesday, April 2, 2024 at 10:00 a.m.
-(Toronto time) in a hybrid format at the offices of Stikeman Elliott LLP, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario, Canada, M5L 1B9 and with the option to participate virtually, via live webcast at https://web.lumiagm.com/417939013 for the following purposes:
+NOTICE IS HEREBY GIVEN that an annual meeting of unitholders (including any postponement(s) or adjournment(s) thereof, the "Meeting") of First Capital Real Estate Investment Trust ("First Capital REIT") will be held on Tuesday, April 1, 2025 at 10:00 a.m.
+(Toronto time) in a hybrid format at the offices of Stikeman Elliott LLP, 5300 Commerce Court West, 199 Bay Street, Toronto, Ontario, Canada, M5L 1B9 and with the option to participate virtually, via live webcast at https://meetings.lumiconnect.com/400-375-724-127 for the following purposes:

-- 1. to receive the audited consolidated financial statements for the fiscal year ended December 31, 2023, together with the report of the auditors thereon; - 2. to elect the Board of Trustees for the ensuing year; - 3. to reappoint Ernst & Young LLP as auditors of First Capital REIT for the ensuing year and to authorize the Board of Trustees to fix the remuneration paid to the auditors; - 4. to consider, in an advisory, non-binding capacity, the approach to executive compensation disclosed in the accompanying management information circular (the "Circular"); - 5. to consider, and if deemed advisable, pass an ordinary resolution, the full text of which is attached as Appendix A to the accompanying Circular approving the proposed amendments to the REIT's DTU Plan (as defined herein) including, but not limited to, the increase of the maximum number of trust units of the REIT available for issuance under the DTU Plan by an additional 500,000 trust units, as more particularly described in the accompanying Circular (see "Business of the Meeting - Amendments to the DTU Plan"); - 6. to consider, and if deemed advisable, pass an ordinary resolution, the full text of which is attached as Appendix B to the accompanying Circular approving the proposed amendments to the REIT's RTU Plan (as defined herein) including, but not limited to, the increase of the maximum number of trust units of the REIT available for issuance under the RTU Plan by an additional 600,000 trust units, as more particularly described in the accompanying Circular (see "Business of the Meeting - Amendments to the RTU Plan"); and - 7. to consider such other business that may properly come before the Meeting.
+- 1. to receive the audited consolidated financial statements for the fiscal year ended December 31, 2024, together with the report of the auditors thereon; - 2. to elect the Board of Trustees for the ensuing year; - 3. to reappoint Ernst & Young LLP as auditors of First Capital REIT for the ensuing year and to authorize the Board of Trustees to fix the remuneration paid to the auditors; - 4. to consider, in an advisory, non-binding capacity, the approach to executive compensation disclosed in the accompanying management information circular (the "Circular"); and - 5. to consider such other business that may properly come before the Meeting.